diversen/ppm-project-manager/README.md

     cd ppm-project-manager && composer install

+Create a `config-locale` dir were you can different settings from machine to machine.

+The `config-locale` dir will override settings in `config`.

+    mkdir config-locale

 ## Load MySQL DB

-Change the settings in `config/DB.php`.
+Create a database and change the settings in `config/DB.php`

 Check if you can connect: